 But of course, as always, there is some hope.
 The mainstream may succeed in provisionally pirate Tolkien’s work and drive those reading it as it has been written and intended underground with the usual defamations; however, as is the case with all great works of art, Tolkien will survive and be rediscovered as he deserves it – sooner or later; and if not in Europe, then elsewhere, as seems to be already the case with so many other Western creations.
 And in the meanwhile, the inspiration he will provide to the happy few “true” Tolkienians will be even the greater, as his work is by no means in opposition to the situation experienced by the last Westerners in the 21st century, but rather prefigures it – and also describes all the recipes to face our destiny with honour and duty: Courage, loyalty, friendship, sincerity, and the absolute conviction that this world is not the end, and that the fight for our ideals is worth the highest sacrifices…

-This is the fourth episode of our new interview series entitled "Don't just criticise, create!
-David Engels talks to European artists, philosophers, priests, intellectuals, activists and craftsmen who have decided not only to lament the "decline of the West", but also to try to help reverse it.
-They did so by creating something new - and perhaps also something beautiful, true and good.
+This is the tenth instalment of our new interview series called, "Don't just criticise, create!"
+David Engels speaks with European artists, philosophers, priests, intellectuals, activists, and artisans who have each decided not only to lament 'the decline of the West' but also to endeavour to help reverse it.

 Léon Krier est l'un des architectes néo-traditionalistes les plus connus de notre génération.
 David Engels vient de profiter de son passage récent à Varsovie pour lui poser une série de questions sur la situation de l'art, de la société et de la politique dans l'occident moderne.
 Léon Krier is one of the best known neo-traditionalist architects of our generation.
 David Engels took the opportunity of his recent visit to Warsaw to ask him a series of questions about the state of art, society and politics in the modern West.